Stability of Normal Bundles of Space Curves: Base Cases: Applications of Gluing Data

 In particular, $N_{D \cup R}|_D$ is strictly semistable, and $N_{D/Q}$ gives a destabilizing line bundle.

 Similarly, after specializing $v$ to a point on $D$, Lemma \ref{lem:3pts} asserts that there are $4$ points $u$ on $D$ where the fibers $N_{D \to v}|_u$ and $N_{D/Q}|_u$ coincide to first order.
-Specializing $u$ to one of these points, we again have a balanced exact sequence
+Specializing $u$ to one of these points, and applying \eqref{modifications_ses} with \(k=1\), we again have a balanced exact sequence

 In particular, $N_{D \cup R}|_D(u)[2u \to v]$ is strictly semistable, and $N_{D/Q}$ gives a destabilizing line bundle.

 Let $L$ be a line component of $R$, meeting $D$ at $p_1$ and $p_2$ with $p_i' \in T_{p_i}D \smallsetminus p_i$, and denote by $\Lambda_i$ the plane spanned by $p_i'$ and $L$.
 Then